Teacher burnout is one of the most pervasive challenges of working in education today.

 2. Expanding responsibilities

-This can quickly lead to teacher stress, overwhelm and, if unaddressed, burnout.
+It’s no wonder that this can quickly lead to stress, overwhelm, and, if left unaddressed, burnout.

 3. The emotional needs of students, parents and other school stakeholders